Motion for Summary Judgment in California

 Timing

-In California, a motion for summary judgment must generally be filed at least 75 days before the trial date and heard no later than 30 days before the date of trial.
+In California, a motion for summary judgment must generally be filed at least 81 days before the hearing date and heard no later than 30 days before the date of trial.
+The previous 75 day deadline to file a motion for summary judgment was extended to 81 days, effective January 1, 2025.

 Importance